chrultrabook/docs/src/docs/firmware/manually-flashing.md

 Flashing your own firmware has the potential to brick your device.
 Do not do this unless you are sure you know what you are doing/have a way to recover from a bad flash.
 Some level of knowledge with using the Linux command line is required.
 :::

-1. The steps below assume you are flashing an image named `coreboot.rom`; substitute it as necessary.
+1. Have your firmware rom.
+We will assume you already have the file you want to flash for this guide.
 2. Download flashrom, cbfstool, and gbb utility, decompress, and ensure they are executable:
    - For most distributions: `cd; curl -LO https://files.tree123.org/utils/x86_64/gnu/flashrom; chmod +x flashrom`
    - For musl (Alpine Linux): `cd; curl -LO https://files.tree123.org/utils/x86_64/musl/flashrom; chmod +x flashrom`